How the operation itself becomes a system.

 Grow is the function nobody owns and everyone needs.
-It's the difference between a team that scales and a team that just gets bigger.
-Workforce planning, capacity, hiring rubrics, career paths.
+It's the difference between an operation that scales and one that just gets bigger.
+Workforce planning, capacity, hiring standards, AI scope.
+Across both populations.

 v 02 · live